apache/maven-site/content/markdown/guides/mini/guide-migration-to-mvn4.md

 * This page will constantly be updated  to contain changes, but also to integrate feedback of the community and their experience when upgrading to Maven 4.
   This means it will still receive updates after Maven 4 was already released.
-* It is planed to provide a migration tool (see [MNG-8649](https://issues.apache.org/jira/projects/MNG/issues/MNG-8649)), doing most of the steps needed to migrate a project.
+* It is planned to provide a migration tool (see [MNG-8649](https://issues.apache.org/jira/projects/MNG/issues/MNG-8649)), doing most of the steps needed to migrate a project.
 * This guide does not contain information about how to update plugins to use the new Maven 4 plugin API.
-  It is planed to create a separate guide for this.
+  It is planned to create a separate guide for this.

 ## Table of content